 Eden Fire Incident in Sequioa National Park

-The Eden Fire is one of the recorded wildfire incidents in California in 2018.
-Located within Sequioa National Park, the fire was ignited naturally by lightning on October 4, 2018 as a series of thunderstorms passed through the park during the first week of that month.
+The Eden Fire is one of the recorded wildfire incidents in California in 2018., located within Sequioa National Park.
+Unlike the butte county camp fire, the Eden fire was ignited naturally by lightning on October 4, 2018 as a series of thunderstorms passed through the park during the first week of that month.
 Like most other wildfire incidents, Eden Fire was named after its ignition point, which is the Eden Creek Grove of giant sequoias.